davidtavarez/davidtavarez.github.io/_posts/2018-09-09-re4son_kernel_raspberry_pi.md

 Change `wlan1` for your interface.

-If everything is done right we should have an IP address:
+If we do this right then we should have an IP address:

 ```
 pi@raspberrypi:~ $ ifconfig wlan1